 Her second question takes me off guard: If you don’t think it’s ok for a non disabled person to get pregnant on purpose while living off the government, should a person with a disability be able to do this?
 Should a person with a disability be judged differently?
-On the one hand we want to be treated like everyone else but on the other hand, we want to special rights?
+On the one hand we, the disabled community, want to be treated like everyone else but on the other hand, we want special rights?
 Where do we draw the line?
 Where does society draw the line on us?

 She thinks I might be brave and “audacious” enough to take this topic on with my readers.
-I take her up on the challenge and immediately contact three other people with physical disabilities to see what they have to say about this.
+I take her up on the challenge and immediately contact three other people with physical disabilities to see what they have to say about procreating while receiving government assistance.
 I’m still waiting for one of the three to get back to me about it.
 I have a feeling she doesn’t want to discuss this because she and I have so many friends in common who might possibly fit the hypothetical situation.